Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

 ### Colour Scheme

-The Let’s Padel colour scheme draws inspiration from the hues commonly seen on padel courts throughout Stockholm.
-These colours typically include blue, black, and white.
-The goal was to evoke the same feeling as being on a padel court while maintaining a minimalistic design to avoid visual overload, especially for users with Autism.
+The colour scheme draws inspiration from the hand signs and the lizard emojis shades.
+Yellow #D67D00, #FFC83D and green #00D26A, #e2f5e2. while maintaining a minimalistic design to avoid visual overload,

 The header background features an image of a padel court, with the dominant colour being rgb(18, 128, 223) or #1280DF.
 This colour choice also influenced the footer colour across all three web pages.
 To ensure readability, the menu bar links and Font Fantastic icons in the footer are white, creating contrast against the blue background.